Women in coaching roles

 Another influencing factor on female coaching involvement is the history of male dominance in sport.
 For as long as structured sport has been running, male athletes have had higher participation rates and salaries.
 However, as women’s sport has expanded over recent years, coaching roles for women have not developed in the same way.

 Representation of Female Coaches in Current Statistics

-Female coaching in athletics for the past three decades remains under 2%, and although low, this is the highest number recorded.
+Female coaching in athletics remained under 2% for the past three decades, but this is the highest recorded number.
 The number of directors is represented by a male to female ratio of 5:1, where Ascota (2006) noted that when a female director was introduced into a division of school sports female coaches went up 20%.
 Within female coaching positions, 56.7% of women are in an assistant coaching job and although this is a higher number, there are considerably less women in the head coach role.

 Male and female coaches have varying skill sets and qualities that they offer to athletes, and neither is more beneficial than the other.
 A study in the Journal of Sport Behaviour found that athletes respond similarly to male and female coaching styles, so there is no reason for there to be disparity in the number of male vs female coaches.
 Research about what athletes most value in a coach demonstrates four common attributes:

 There are a variety of external and internal factors/barriers that create a male dominant industry.

 Some of the external factors include:

 - Unequal assumption of competence: There is a stigma around male and female coaching, where male coaches are supposedly more competent, while female coaches have to ‘prove themselves’ as capable.